Book Reviews

 Read the entire book.
 You can’t give a fair review without reading the whole book.
 Sometimes, it helps to also read prefaces and the author notes (usually following the end of the book).

-Your opinion is more important than the summary of the book.
+Your opinion is more important than the summary of the book!
 Your critical assessment is good, but there’s no need to write a book report.
 The review could involve your reaction, your engagement to the text, and/or your opinions about the characters or plot.
-You could also suggest whether or not other teens would like the book.
+You could also suggest whether or not other young people would like the book.

 Format: